g2384/Life-In-The-UK/Facts.md

 - The public can listen to debates in the Palace of Westminster from public galleries in both the House of Commons and the House of Lords.
 - You can write to your **local MP** in advance to ask for tickets or you can **queue on the day** at the public entrance.
 Entrance is free.
-- Sometimes there are long queues for the House of Commons and people have to wait for at least one to two hours.
+- Sometimes there are long queues for the House of Commons and people have to wait for at least one or two hours.
 It is usually easier to get in to the House of Lords.
 - You can find further information on the UK Parliament website at www.parliament.uk.

 ## The UK and international institutions